kkr-genweb/gopro-stream-sim-and-analyze/README.md

 - Navigate to the File: On the repository page, locate and click on the person-bicycle-car-detection.mp4 file.
 - Download the File: Once you are on the page displaying the video file, look for a "Download" or "Raw" button.
 Clicking this button will initiate the download of the video file to your computer.

-### Video Analysis Scripts
-- **analyze_goPro.py**: Basic script that connects to a GoPro stream, applies simple image processing (grayscale conversion), and displays analysis metrics.
+### Object Detection Script
-- **advanced_object_detect_goPro.py**: Advanced script that performs object detection on GoPro streams using a pre-trained MobileNet SSD model, focusing on detecting people and cars.
+- **mobilenet_nn_object_detect_from_goPro.py**: Performs object detection on GoPro streams using a pre-trained MobileNet SSD model, focusing on detecting objects in the video stream.
-- **droid_cam_demo.py**: Similar to the advanced detection script but configured to work with an Android phone camera stream via the IP Webcam app.

 ## Requirements